Duxah/FreePCB-2/IB_use.md

 ![](pictures/ib_f7.png)

 The exclamation mark at the beginning of the line means "exclude".
-For example, if you write `!R`, then all symbols starting with `R`. disappear from the list.
-To filter even more, you can add letters to this line and put a space between them
+For example, if you write `!R`, then all symbols starting with `R` disappear from the list.
+To filter even more, you can add letters to this line and put a space between them (at the end you also need to add a space).

 ![](pictures/ib_f8.png)

+to be continued...

 # [return](How_to.md)